 Ashking House is a large 7-bedroomed house situated in Romford, Essex.
 The home is adapted to be wheelchair accessible throughout and has lift access to the first floor.
 It stands within its own enclosed garden and offers parking facilities at the front and the rear of the building.
 All residents are provided with a single bedroom, all having a hand wash basin.
 We have two bedrooms situated on the ground floor and five on the first floor.
 Each bedroom is furnished, however, we do encourage service users to personalise their own rooms with their own furnishings, etc. The ground floor provides a large bright airy lounge, with a small seating area just off from it.
 At the front of the house is a dining area, additional to this there is a shower room with a toilet, a separate toilet, a laundry room, and a kitchen.
 The upper floor has five bedrooms, a separate toilet, a bathroom, an office and a locked room, which houses the home's medication.

-We endeavour to create a homely environment in which to live and we hope that the atmosphere and decor reflects this.
+We endeavour to create a homely environment in which to live and we hope that the atmosphere and decor reflect this.

 Ashking House is committed to:

-Respecting the religion, ethnic background, tradition of all those living in our care.
+- Respecting the religion, ethnic background, and tradition of all those living in our care.

-Provide such services and facilities that respect individual rights, needs and dignity, whilst accepting that some individuals may need assistance to make an informal decision.
+- Provide such services and facilities that respect individual rights, needs and dignity, whilst accepting that some individuals may need assistance to make an informed decision.